-Floods expose threat to military posed by climate change
+Floods show national security threat posed by climate change

 “The good news is that no one on the base was injured,” Norton said.
 “We know how lucky we are.”

-Touring Offutt, the base’s fire chief, Dave Eblin, kicked one of the soggy corn cobs strewn throughout the base.
+Touring Offutt, the base fire chief, Dave Eblin, kicked one of the soggy corn cobs strewn throughout the base.
 Asked whether there had been some type of fodder silo that ruptured nearby, Eblin just laughed.

 “No, it came in from the fields.
 Miles of corn fields around the base,” he said, nudging at the cob underfoot.
 “It clogs everything: engines, boat motors.
 It’s everywhere.”